Anthony Eden: Second World War

 During the last months of peace in 1939, Eden joined the Territorial Army with the rank of major, in the London Rangers motorised battalion of the King's Royal Rifle Corps and was at annual camp with them in Beaulieu, Hampshire, when he heard news of the Molotov–Ribbentrop Pact.

 Two days after the outbreak of war, on 3 September 1939, Eden, unlike most Territorials, did not mobilise for active service.
-Instead, he returned to Chamberlain's government as Secretary of State for Dominion Affairs and he visited Palestine in February 1940 to inspect the Second Australian Imperial Force.
+Instead, he returned to Chamberlain's government as Secretary of State for Dominion Affairs and he visited Mandatory Palestine in February 1940 to inspect the Second Australian Imperial Force.
 However, he was not in the War Cabinet.
 As a result, he was not a candidate for prime minister when Chamberlain resigned on 10 May 1940 after the Narvik Debate and Churchill became prime minister.
 Churchill appointed Eden Secretary of State for War.